- Norovirus is very contagious

 - The most common symptoms include: diarrhea, vomiting, and stomach pain

-- Norovirus can be prevented with proper hand washing.
+- Most of the time, Norovirus can be prevented with proper hand washing.

 How is the Norovirus spread?